 Frequently Asked Questions

 Due to Brexit, and issues outside our control we are not currently shipping to Europe.
 This is to avoid disappointment, inconvenience and unexpected duties to our customers there.
 We are extremely sorry and hope this will be rectified very soon.
+Please contact us with any questions.

 When you are choosing what size to buy, generally from Hawksmill you can select the true size you require.